vdavez/website/_blog/2014-11-16-court-statistics-part-i.md

 This weekend, I spent approximately 16 hours sitting in a windowless meeting room in a Chicago hotel discussing specific processes for [arbitrating family-law](http://uniformlaws.org/Committee.aspx?title=Family%20Law%20Arbitration) disputes.
 This is how [Uniform Law Commissioners](http://www.uniformlaws.org) like me get our kicks.

-During the weekend, I learned of a recent article entitled [*Let's Stop Spreading Rumors About Settlement and Litigation: A Comparative Study of Settlement and Litigation in Hawaii Courts*](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2398550), written by one my fellow commissioners, the [multi-talented](http://www.vestedinteresthawaii.com/) Elizabeth Kent and John Barkai.
+During the weekend, I learned of a recent article entitled [*Let's Stop Spreading Rumors About Settlement and Litigation: A Comparative Study of Settlement and Litigation in Hawaii Courts*](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2398550), written by one my fellow commissioners, the [multi-talented](http://www.vestedinteresthawaii.com/) Elizabeth Kent and her co-author John Barkai.

 Based on this article, I plan on writing three blog posts about judicial data and, hopefully, make the case for lawyers and the courts to think more critically about the need for good judicial data.